 Intentional communities can take many different forms and can be located in rural or urban areas.
 They may include a less formal arrangement of sharing a house, property, and living expenses with friends or family members.

-There are also cooperative houses that can have a more structured approach and can be owned by a nonprofit organization.
-Coop houses may involve leases for specific bedrooms and expectations for contributing to housework and shared meals.
+There are also housing cooperatives that can have a more structured approach and can be owned by a nonprofit organization.
+Coop houses may involve leases for specific rooms or units and expectations for contributing to housework and shared meals.

 Cohousing is a collaborative neighborhood where residents actively participate in its design and operation.
 This setup includes private homes, complete with a bathroom and kitchen, as well as some shared spaces in a common building, such as guest rooms and shared common spaces.
 Some intentional communities or ecovillages entail renting while others are largely owner-occupied.
 One of the great cohousing thinkers is Raines Cohen, who travels the world helping organize cohousing communities.